nsbuitrago/vfind/README.md

 ### Nix

-vFind is also available as a Python package on [NixPkgs](https://search.nixos.org/packages?).
+vFind is also available on [NixPkgs](https://search.nixos.org/packages?).
 You can declare new enviroments using [nix flakes](https://wiki.nixos.org/wiki/Flakes).

 For something quick, you can use nix-shell.
 For example, the following will